schustischuster/evoGE/compAnalysis/README.md

 ## Perform comparative analysis of DevSeq and Brawand data

-This code allows to reproduce the intra-species, inter-species and cross-kingdom analyses of the DevSeq and Brawand [(Brawand et al., 2011)](https://pubmed.ncbi.nlm.nih.gov/22012392/) data sets.
+This code allows to reproduce the inter-organ intra-species, inter-species and cross-kingdom analyses of the DevSeq and Brawand [(Brawand et al., 2011)](https://pubmed.ncbi.nlm.nih.gov/22012392/) data sets.

 ## Contents